cgreenhalgh/musiccodes/docs/inexactmatching.md

 - `C4,/1,D4` - first two notes and the delay between them
 - `C4,.*,E4` - the first and third notes, with any notes/delays allowed between them
-- `C4,/[-],D4` - the first and third notes, with any notes/delays allowed between them
+- `C4,/[-],D4` - the first and third notes, with any length of delay (but no other notes) allowed between them

 ## inexact matching